 Curriculum: Charter Schools Vs Public Schools

 Charter schools have a super versatile curriculum that allows them to adapt their course content to a student’s needs.
-They are exempt from a number of local, state, and federal laws that control public schools, which gives them this freedom.
+They are exempt from several local, state, and federal laws that control public schools, giving them this freedom.

 On the other hand, public schools are unable to maintain a flexible curriculum.
 The local school district carries out the curriculum that the state education board approves for public schools.